akimdi/aakinshin.net/web/about.md

   * *09/2006–05/2012:*
     ![](/img/icons/s42.png)
-    Coach of competitive programming and mathematics teams in Barnaul <a href="http://s42.asu.ru/">Gymnasium&nbsp;№42</a>.
+    Coach of competitive programming and mathematics teams in Barnaul <a href="http://gymnasium42.ru/">Gymnasium&nbsp;№42</a>.
   * *09/2009–09/2016:*
     ![](/img/icons/aeli.png)
-    Senior lecturer (computer science and mathematics) in Altai Economics and Law Institute.
+    Senior lecturer of computer science and mathematics in Altai Economics and Law Institute, Department of general mathematical and scientific disciplines.
   * *09/2011–11/2011:*
     ![](/img/icons/ministry.png)
-    Lecturer under the Russian federal program <a href="http://miptic.ru/nir/podgotovka.html">F-263 №4</a>.
+    Lecturer under the Russian federal program F-263 №4 “Specialized training and retraining of specialists at the centers of education and development in information technology”.
 </section>

 <hr />